xrr2016/hexo-theme-cold-stone/README.md

 ---
 ```

-4. Modify the configuration of your Hexo blog, examples are as follows
+4. Modify the configuration of your Hexo blog `_congfig.yml`, examples are as follows

 ```yml
 # blog config